A First-Person Journey Through the New Royal Mansour

 The Spa: Where the City Finally Pauses

-Two floors of wellness, from Hydrafacial to cold plasma technology, from traditional scrubs to hair care by Leonor Greyl.
-The feeling is not futuristic; its simply exact.
+Two floors of wellness, from Hydrafacial to cold plasma technology, from traditional scrubs to hair treatments by Leonor Greyl.
+The feeling is not futuristic; it’s simply exact.
 Everything has a purpose, nothing is rushed.

 Between Two Towers and a City in Motion